A roundup of all the research reveals this shopping season will break records and maybe break the bank.

 That also explains why clothing is the hot item this year.

-“What parent wants to send their children to school in clothes that have been beat up around the house for two years?”
+“What parent wants to send their children to school in clothes that have been beaten up around the house for two years?”
 Dvorkin says with a grin.

 Published by Debt.com, LLC